anjali628/NotesApp/README.md

 ![Screenshot_20210208-185557](https://user-images.githubusercontent.com/64889275/107227239-2a4c6400-6a41-11eb-9974-471ee5587e0c.png)

-Here, you can add the notes by clicking on + icon and clicking on save icon.
+Here, you can add the notes by clicking on +(plus) icon and clicking on save icon.
 ![Screenshot_20210208-185658](https://user-images.githubusercontent.com/64889275/107227427-5ec02000-6a41-11eb-8232-36a7a66d6efa.png)
 ![Screenshot_20210208-185815](https://user-images.githubusercontent.com/64889275/107228434-ae531b80-6a42-11eb-99f2-67231a59f0cd.png)